KPI Tree

 KPI Tree runs one query per metric against your warehouse on a schedule, then performs all statistical analysis, correlations, regressions, and anomaly detection in its own engine.
 Add 500 reps without adding 500 dashboard queries.

-36 Salesforce metrics ready to add to your metric trees.
+Metrics you can track.
+Ready to add to your metric trees.

 Account Health Score